Skip to Content

 Transport in Vienna

-One of the best things about Vienna is that it is an easy city to walk around.
-You can see most of the main attractions in the city off the back of your own two feet.
+One of the best things about Vienna is that it’s a very walkable city.
+You can see most of the main attractions in the city centre off the back of your own two feet.

 If walking isn’t your thing, I would take advantage of the fantastic transport network in Vienna.
 Buses, trams and trains operate throughout the city and make getting around a breeze.